Deer Run Cabin Makeovers

 The Ranger Unit

 The Ranger Unit is a special place for all who have lived there.
 Originally a part of Deer Run Lodge, it was relocated when the girls arrived in 1964.
 The current structure on the waterfront is home to the Brookwoods boys in the Leadership Development Program (LDP).
 Each summer the program launches 24 LDPs, many of whom come back to work at camp.
-Fifty years of active use has taken its toll on the Ranger, and after many extensive repairs it is time for a complete rebuild!
+Fifty years of active use had taken its toll on the Ranger, and after many extensive repairs, a complete rebuild was required!

-Click to see the latest photos of the New Ranger Unit.
+Click to see construction photos of the New Ranger Unit.